Skip to Main Content

 From the block palette, choose Map, and you'll see this:

-The map browser serves up cards representing all the maps you've saved to your ArcGIS Online account.
-You can opt, via the controls just below the title, to see the maps you've added to your favorites; you can click Shared with Me to look at the maps shared within your ArcGIS organization or to groups you are a part of; and you can access maps on Esri's Living Atlas of the World.
-You can search for maps as well.
+The web map browser serves up cards representing all the maps you've saved to your ArcGIS Online account.
+You can opt, via the tabs just below the title, to see the maps you've favorited, the maps shared within your ArcGIS organization or to groups you are a part of, maps that are publicly published by anyone, and you can access scores of cool maps on Esri's Living Atlas of the World .
+You can search for maps within any of those tabs to help you quickly find what you're looking for.
+(Note that you can't edit web maps directly in ArcGIS StoryMaps beyond toggling layer visibility and a few other options that determine how the map can be viewed and interacted with by readers.)

 Express Maps